uchanchlani/os-cpp/README.md

 Checkpoint till this time frame is abailable at checkpoint/mp3 branch

 ## MP4
 Initial source files are available in the master branch.
-Changes required for the mp4 project are being developled in mp4 branch.
+Changes required for the mp4 project are now being merged in the master branch.
+I've commented the "#define _TEST_PAGE_TABLE_" line in kernel.C and hence adding it.
+Also If you want to remove gdb, because it stops a lot at every page fault, please comment line 17 in [bochsrc.bxrc](mp4/bochsrc.bxrc#L17)
+Checkpoint till this time frame is abailable at checkpoint/mp4 branch